Student loan debt is quickly reaching critical mass.

 Aside from jobs that may make you eligible for student loan forgiveness, many jobs offer to help you pay your student loans as part of the benefits package.

 Although this perk isn’t commonplace yet, there is a growing list of companies willing to offer student loan assistance.
-Student Loan Hero provides a list of companies that currently help their employees pay off student loans.

 Finally, many jobs offer continuing education assistance as part of their benefits package.
-While continuing education assistance won’t help you pay off your current loans, they can make going back to school more affordable or help you gain the credits needed to move up the pay scale.
+While continuing education assistance won’t help you pay off your current loans, it can make going back to school more affordable or help you gain the credits needed to move up the pay scale.

 Whether you received forgiveness, loan payoffs, or continuing education assistance, landing a job that offers student loan assistance is a great way to save money on your student loans.